20 Continuity

 A function \(f(x)\) is continuous at \(x=c\) if \(\lim_{x \rightarrow c}f(x) = f(c)\).

-This speaks to continuity at a point, we can extend this to continuity over an interval \((a,b)\) by saying:
+The defined speaks to continuity at a point, we can extend it to continuity over an interval \((a,b)\) by saying:

 A function \(f(x)\) is continuous over \((a,b)\) if at each point \(c\) with \(a < c < b\), \(f(x)\) is continuous at \(c\).